 Electrochromic glass is a self-tinting glass that changes from transparent to opaque by passing low voltage electricity through the pane either manually or automatically using a control system.
 When connected to a control system, the glass will automatically tint to adapt to the changing sun intensity.
 Electrochromic glass can maintain levels of 4%, 20%, 40%, and 60% visible light transmittance (Tvis); even in the fully-tinted state of 4% Tvis, users will be able to see clearly through the window.

 Automated electrochromic glass can be designed with different zones that can be independently controlled.
 For example, the roof can be set to 4% Tvis, while the walls are set to 40% Tvis.

 Thermochromic glazing is a self-tinting window technology that darkens gradually and dynamically when heated by direct sunlight.
-Pleotint offers an environmentally interactive glass interlayer, Suntuitive, that lightens and darkens by itself with absolutely no mechanical intervention or electrical wires, according to changing levels of ambient temperature and sunlight.
+Thermochromic glass lightens and darkens by itself with absolutely no mechanical intervention or electrical wires, according to changing levels of ambient temperature and sunlight.

-Suntuitive preserves your window’s view by reducing the need for shades, blinds, exterior overhangs and other light-blocking devices.
-Suntuitive self-tinting windows help manage your building’s changing needs for passive solar heat gain, solar control and natural daylight transmittance.
+Thermochromic glazing preserves your window’s view by reducing the need for shades, blinds, exterior overhangs and other light-blocking devices.
+Self-tinting windows help manage your building’s changing needs for passive solar heat gain, solar control and natural daylight transmittance.